dansteingart/without_the_hot_air/pages_md/SEwtHA_39.md

 The energy we can extract from tides, using tidal pools or tide farms, can never be more than the energy of these tidal waves from the Atlantic.
 We can estimate the total power of these great Atlantic tidal waves in the same way that we estimate the power of ordinary wind-generated waves.
 The next section describes a standard model for the power arriving in

 <img src="figure299.png" width="214" height="132" />
-<span class="figurenumber">Figure G.1.</span> A tide-pool in cross section.
+<div class='caption'><span class="figurenumber">Figure G.1.</span> A tide-pool in cross section.
 The pool was filled at high tide, and now it’s low tide.
-We let the water out through the electricity generator to turn the water’s potential energy into electricity.
+We let the water out through the electricity generator to turn the water’s potential energy into electricity.</div>

 <img src="figure300.png" width="693" height="179" />
 travelling waves in water of depth *d* that is shallow compared to the wavelength of the waves (figure G.2).
 The power per unit length of wavecrest of shallow-water tidal waves is